perjo927/Per-Entertainment/README.md

-# PerEnt
+# Per Games Inc
-This is Per Entertainment.
+This is Per Games Incorporated.

 ## About
-Play a round of Per's Quest and be prepared to win big.
+Play a round of PerMobilCasino and be prepared to win big.

 ## Getting started
 Use [Yarn]() or [NPM]().